-Built in 1975, by Main Iron Works of Houma, Louisiana (hull #303) as the Christine E. McAllister for McAllister Towing of New York, New York.
+Built in 1975, by Main Iron Works Incorporated of Houma, Louisiana (hull #303) as the Christine E. McAllister for the McAllister Brothers Towing Company of New York, New York.

-The tug was later leased to the New England Petroleum Co. by the New England Petroleum Company of of Jacksonville, Florida.
+In 1985, the tug was leased by the New England Petroleum Company of Jacksonville, Florida.
 Where she was renamed as the Christine E.

-New England Petroleum specialized in supplying petroleum products to East Coast electrical utilities, but also had interests in shipping as well as in oil exploration and production in North Africa, the Persian Gulf and the North Sea.
-However, in 1984, the company filed for bankruptcy.
+The New England Petroleum Company specialized in supplying petroleum products to East Coast electrical utilities.
+The company also maintained interests in shipping, as well as, oil exploration and production in North Africa, the Persian Gulf, and the North Sea.

-In the 1990's, she was acquired by Bouchard Transportation of Melville, New York.
+In 1985, she was acquired by the Bouchard Transportation Company of Melville, New York.
 Where she was renamed as the Jane A. Bouchard.

-In 2001, she was reacquired by McAllister Towing and Transportation of New York, New York.
+In 2000, she was acquired by McAllister Towing and Transportation of New York, New York.
 Where she was renamed as the Amy C. McAllister.

-Her towing gear consists of a Smatco single drum towing winch outfitted with 2,200(ft) of 2 1/4(in) towing wire.
+Her towing gear consisted of a Smatco, single drum, towing winch.
+Outfitted with 2,200(ft) of 2.25(in) towing wire.